AuDigitalHealth/lingo/docs/design/testing-and-scanning.md

 ### Integration testing

-Integration testing is run as part of the Snomio main build.
+Integration testing is run as part of the Lingo main build.
 This is automatically run on each pull request to the main branch or specific branches.

 Integration tests use Testcontainers to set up the environment, with a Testcontainer for Snowstorm